Stratovarius: Infinite, Intermission and Elements, Pts. 1 & 2 (2000–2003)

 In 2000, the album Infinite was released.
 Just like its predecessor, Infinite reached No.1 on the Finnish chart, the last time one of their albums would do so until the release of Elysium in 2011.
 Hunting High and Low" and "A Million Light Years Away" were released as singles, reaching No. 4 and 14 respectively on the Finnish singles chart.
 Continuing the trend of featuring lengthy symphonic pieces, the titular track, "Infinity", is over nine minutes long.
 Featured songs are "Hunting High and Low" and "A Million Light Years Away".
 The band the supported the album with a multiple continent tour.
 Infinite was certified Platinum in June 2013, with 21,907 copies sold.

+While Stratovarius was performing at Europe's largest metal music festival, Wacken Open Air, in Germany on 4 August 2000, lead singer Timo Kotipelto burned his left hand in a pyrotechnic explosion, resulting in second and third degree burns to two fingers and the back of his hand.
+Kotipelto was able to sing until the end of the concert, but the band's Latin American tour was cancelled, giving him time to recover.

 The following year saw the release of Intermission, a compilation album of B-Sides, bonus tracks from previous albums and unreleased material.
 During this time, the band took a break from working on new material.
 It was at this time that Timo Tolkki released his second solo album, Hymn to Life, and guest appeared on the Avantasia album The Metal Opera (Tolkki would later play guest guitar on the sequel album, The Metal Opera Part II).
 Timo Kotipelto also began his side project Kotipelto, with the first album, Waiting for the Dawn, released in 2002.

 In 2002, the band started work on their next project, titled Elements.
 Initially conceived as a double album, the project was eventually split into two different releases, with Elements Pt.
 1 and Elements Pt.
 2 being released the same year in 2003.
 This would contain some of the group's most ambitious work yet, with the title track "Elements" on Elements Pt.
 1 clocking in at 12 minutes, the longest song the band would write until the release of Elysium in 2011.
 Elements was also the first, and so far only attempt at recording a double-album, and showed the band experimenting with their musical style.